-The key driver of the property valuations in relation to the shopping malls is the terms of the leases in place at the valuation date.
-These determine the majority of the secured cash flow profile of the property for a number of years and therefore form the base of the valuation.
-The valuation assumes adjustments from these rental values in place at the valuation date to current market rent at the time of the next rent review and as leases expire and are replaced by new leases.
-The current market level of rent is assessed based on evidence provided by the most recent relevant leasing transactions and negotiations.
-This is based on evidence available at the date of valuation.
+The key drivers of the property valuations in relation to the shopping malls are the discount rates applied as well as the leases that are in place at the valuation date.
+Current leases determine the secured cash flow profile of the property and therefore form the base of the valuation.
+The valuations assume market rent is achieved on expiry of the contractual term of each lease.
+The market rent is calculated based on market evidence and recent leasing transactions, which is based on evidence available at the date of valuation.